-S.A.L.T tournament a success despite looming clouds - Port Arthur News
+S.A.L.T tournament reels in success despite looming clouds - Port Arthur News

-S.A.L.T tournament a success despite looming clouds
+S.A.L.T tournament reels in success despite looming clouds

 Despite looming rain clouds, the weather was mostly cooperative for anglers who participated in the Saltwater Anglers League of Texas tournament this weekend.

-Roger Bertrand, the club’s treasurer, said he was pleasantly suprised by the turnout.
+Roger Bertrand, the club’s treasurer, said he was pleasantly surprised by the turnout.

 On Friday, the group had approximately 80 people signed up.
-Over the weekend, about 180 came through the gates.
+Over the weekend, nearly 180 came through the gates.
 In 2019, the tournament drew in 160 people.

-THe tournament included both onshore and offshore categories.
+The tournament included onshore and offshore categories.

 The grand prize of $1,000 went to someone who did not even make a single cast, Bertrand said.